mishavp2001/bidding-app/README.md

 ```

 ## Documentation
-You are building a Market Place for Self-Employed.

-You have two actors:

 Seller: Posts a project with details requirements.
 The post also includes the last day and time for accepting bids.
 Buyer (Self-Employed): Bids for work on a fixed price or hourly basis.